TrueLayer/truelayer-dotnet/README.md

             idempotencyKey: Guid.NewGuid().ToString()
         );

+        if (!apiResponse.IsSuccessful)
+        {
+            return HandleFailure(
+                apiResponse.StatusCode,
+                // Includes details of any errors
+                apiResponse.Problem
+            )
+        }

         // Pass the ResourceToken to the TrueLayer Web or Mobile SDK

-        // or, redirect to the TrueLayer Hosted Payment Page

-        string hostedPaymentPageUrl = apiResponse.Data.Match(
+        // or, redirect to the TrueLayer Hosted Payment Page string hostedPaymentPageUrl = apiResponse.Data.Match(
             authRequired => _client.CreateHostedPaymentPageLink(
                 authRequired.Id,